 One of the biggest drawbacks is that there is no way of knowing what the tattoo will appear as after some time has passed.
 Some tattoos may retain the white appearance but others age badly.
 An aged white ink tattoo may begin to fade; becoming almost transparent.
 On the other hand, it may become gray or green in color.
 This totally takes away the appeal of the tattoo because it will appear more like a wound than art on your skin.

-Best Skin Tones for White Ink Tattoos
+Best Skin Tones

 In all honesty, the opinions on this topic do differ.